 Your glasses or contact lenses must be appropriate for your corresponding sport

-Participating in any sports or fitness activity is difficult if you have poor eye-sight.
-Personally, it’s a challenge for me because I can’t perform at my best if I don’t wear my glasses or even put on my contact lenses.
+Participating in any sports or fitness activity is difficult if you have poor eyesight.
+Personally, it’s a challenge for me because I can’t perform at my best if I don’t wear my glasses or contact lenses.
 My poor eyesight hinders me from seeing incoming vehicles or road signs while running on the road so I really have no choice but to wear them.

-The biggest mistake people with poor eyesight can make is to ditch our contact lenses or glasses when we run or work out.
-But it goes without saying that we should have clear vision when we go on the road.
-If you’re like me and you have no choice but to wear glasses or contact lenses, here are a few reminders.
+The biggest mistake people with poor eyesight can make is to ditch their contact lenses or glasses when running or working out.
+If you’re like me and you have no choice but to wear them, here are a few reminders:

-John Womack, O.D, a runner and optometrist told Runners World that one mistake people tend to make is wear regular glasses when they go for a run.
+Runner and optometrist John Womack, O.D. told Runners World that one mistake people tend to make is to wear regular glasses when they go for a run.
 This is something I’m guilty of, too.
-When it comes to running, trail, or an activity that exposes you to sunlight, it’s a must to have glasses that block UV rays.
-Another thing to take note is to ensure your glasses don’t slip off your face while you move; they should also have shatter-resistant material specifically polycarbonate because glasses like these are 10-times more impact resistant than the average ones.
+Whenever we expose ourselves to sunlight, it’s a must to have glasses that block UV rays.
+We should also ensure our glasses don’t slip off our face while we move or consider shatter-resistant material, specifically polycarbonate, because glasses like these are 10 times more impact-resistant than average ones.

-Investing in the right glasses for sports will save your eyesight and at the same time help you avoid sabotaging your actual glasses.
-Because let’s face it, not all glasses are durable enough for sports or fitness activities.
+Investing in the right glasses for sports will save our eyesight and at the same time help us avoid sabotaging our actual glasses.
+Because let’s face it, not all glasses are durable enough for sports.

 When working out, I actually prefer to wear contact lenses.
 It just feels lighter, especially when I run.
-Womack says that the best contact lenses for runners are the single-use ones but this could honestly be a hassle for many.
-If you’re like me who reuses their contacts every now and then, remember to avoid getting water in your contacts because this can lead to discomfort and even damages the vision of the lenses.
-Remember to clean your contacts regularly with solution and always update your lenses with the right prescriptions.
+Womack says that the best contact lenses for runners are single-use ones but this could honestly be a hassle for many.
+If you’re like me who reuses contacts every now and then, remember to avoid getting water in our contacts because this can lead to discomfort and even serious damage to our vision.
+Remember to clean the contacts regularly with solution and always update the lenses with the right prescriptions.

 It’s easy to ditch our glasses or contacts when we work out especially if we think that our vision isn’t so bad.
 But doing so will only strain our eyes more and cause our vision to get worse.
-You must wear the right glasses and contact lenses like how you need to put on a seatbelt when you get in the front seat of the car.
+We must wear the right glasses and contact lenses like how we need to put on a seatbelt when we sit in the passenger seat of a vehicle.

 The right kind of contacts or glasses to wear varies per sport.
-For non-active sports like running, golf or even squash you can opt to wear either both glasses and contact lenses.
+For non-active sports like running, golf or even squash you can opt for either glasses and contact lenses.
 But for contact sports like basketball, ice hockey and rugby, it’s best to use soft and disposable contact lenses.